hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_origin.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Frontdoor Profile Origin.
-Changing this forces a new Frontdoor Profile Origin to be created.
+* `name` - (Required) The name which should be used for this Frontdoor Origin.
+Changing this forces a new Frontdoor Origin to be created.

-* `frontdoor_profile_origin_group_id` - (Required) The ID of the Frontdoor Profile Origin Group.
-Changing this forces a new Frontdoor Profile Origin Group to be created.
+* `frontdoor_origin_group_id` - (Required) The ID of the Frontdoor Origin Group.
+Changing this forces a new Frontdoor Origin Group to be created.

 * `host_name` - (Required) The address of the origin.
 Domain names, IPv4 addresses, and IPv6 addresses are supported.This should be unique across all origins in an endpoint.